Search

 Share

-When building software, the same screen or features can be built in a lot of different ways.
-But only a few paths will result in user-friendly functionality.
+When building software, the same screen or features can be designed in many different ways.

 That’s where software prototypes come in.
-Keep reading to learn what they are and how they’re used to create successful software products.
+They’re essential to designing, testing, and creating successful software products.

 What is a Software Prototype?

-A prototype in software development is a simulation of how a real product will work and feel.
-It’s used for design feedback and user testing.
+A prototype in software development is a simulation of how a real software product will look, work, and feel.
+Typically built early in the software development process, prototypes are primarily for design feedback and user testing.

-Purposefully broad in definition, they can come in all levels of sophistication– from an idea sketched on the back of a napkin to a clickable prototype that mimics real software.
+Purposefully broad in definition, software prototypes can come in all levels of sophistication– from an idea sketched on the back of a napkin to a clickable prototype that mimics real software.

-And depending on what you need, a prototype can serve as a simulation for an entire mobile app or just one digital interaction.
+A prototype can simulate an entire mobile app or just one digital interaction of the proposed software.

 Build a Software Prototype with SPARK

-When creating a software product, prototyping is the ideal way to test, evaluate, and validate your idea with users.
+When creating a software product, prototyping is the ideal way to test, evaluate, and validate your idea with users and the internal team.
 It lets you confirm that you are building the RIGHT product and features before you actually code anything.

 In other words, prototyping reduces project risk.

-You don’t want to find out AFTER months of costly developer time and budget that the features don’t meet real user needs.
-Instead, starting with a prototype lets you get user feedback on what key features to build.
+You don’t want to find out AFTER months of costly developer time and budget that the features don’t meet your user’s needs.
+Instead, starting with a prototype lets you get early user feedback on what key features to build and how they should work.

-As some developers like to say, “If a picture is worth a thousand words, then a prototype is worth a thousand meetings.”
+As they say at IDEO, “If a picture is worth a thousand words, then a prototype is worth a thousand meetings.”

 SPARK bolt logoSPARK Tip: When building prototypes, they don’t need to include ALL the features you may need.
 Instead, focus only on the core features needed to solve your problem to ensure a quick and valuable feedback loop.
 This mindset aligns with the same reason you want to start a project with a minimum viable product, or MVP.